yatesco/seafile-docs/deploy_pro/deploy_in_a_cluster.md

 ```

-If you use memcached cluster, please replace the `CACHES` variable with the following:
+If you use memcached cluster, please replace the `CACHES` variable with the following.
+This configuration uses consistent hashing to distribute the keys in memcached.
+More information can be found on [pylibmc documentation](http://sendapatch.se/projects/pylibmc/behaviors.html) and [django-pylibmc documentation](https://github.com/django-pylibmc/django-pylibmc).

 ```
 CACHES = {
     'default': {
-        'BACKEND': 'django.core.cache.backends.memcached.MemcachedCache',
+        'BACKEND': 'django_pylibmc.memcached.PyLibMCCache',
         'LOCATION': ['192.168.1.134:11211', '192.168.1.135:11211', '192.168.1.136:11211',],
+        'OPTIONS': {
+            'ketama': True,
+            'remove_failed': 1,
+            'retry_timeout': 1,
+            'dead_timeout': 60
+        }
     }
 }
 ```